The reasons for this kind of kit

 3. Distinguished Insignia (8th Inf.
 Regt.
 DI)

-4. Qualification Badges (matched to the weapons you have explicit knowledge about)
+4. Qualification Badges (matched to the weapons you have explicit

 5. Overseas service stripes